Detection of Planted Solutions for Flat Satisfiability Problems: Polynomial-time detection

 \end{theorem}

-There are several remarks that one can make about this result.
 The test $\psi_\cL$ allows to distinguish the two distributions with probability of error going to 0, with computation time and sample size that are both polynomial in $n$.
-In particular, we show that the sample size $m$ needs only to be of order $n^k$, which can be compared to results in \cite{AroGe11}, where this linearization procedure is shown to recover an analogue to the planted assignment $x^*$, with sample size $n^{2k}$.
-The statistical performance shown here is however suboptimal, and it is not clear whether there exists a test that runs in time polynomial in $n$ and that can distinguish the two distributions with high probability for a sample size linear in $n$, the optimal regime, that can be seen as a benchmark.
+The statistical performance shown here is suboptimal, and it is not clear whether there exists a test that runs in time polynomial in $n$ and that can distinguish the two distributions with high probability for a sample size linear in $n$, the optimal regime.
+Perhaps the properties of the space of satisfiable assignment, such as the {\em shattering property} \cite{AchCoj08} could shed some light on these phenomena.

 There are other detection problems for which the optimal regime of detection is not known to be attainable by algorithmically efficient testing methods.
-In particular, for the planted clique problem \cite{Jer92,Kuc95} in a graph with $n$ vertices, even though cliques of size greater than $2\log_2(n)$ can be detected or recovered, polynomial-time algorithms are only known to be efficient at size $\sqrt{n}$ \cite{AloKriSud98}, widely believed to be optimal.
+In particular, for the planted clique problem \cite{Jer92,Kuc95} in a graph with $n$ vertices, even though hidden cliques of size greater than $2\log_2(n)$ can be detected or recovered, polynomial-time algorithms are only known to be efficient at size of order $\sqrt{n}$ \cite{AloKriSud98}, widely believed to be optimal.
 This hypothesis has recently been used as a primitive to show hardness for other learning problems.
 This problem, as well as those of estimating planted assignments for CSP problems have been studied, and computational lower bounds shown to exist, in a specific computational model \cite{FelGriRey13,FelPerVem13}.